Beetlejuice Beetlejuice: Release Date, Trailer, Cast, And Other Things We Know

 (Image credit: Warner Bros.)

-Fans and fans-to-be should be excited that Jenna Ortega is leading the sequel as Lydia’s daughter, Astrid -- a detail the actor confirmed when speaking to Vanity Fair in February 2024.
+Fans and fans-to-be should be excited that Jenna Ortega is starring in the sequel as Lydia’s daughter, Astrid.
 The former Disney Channel star is now a top Scream Queen, as part of the latest Scream movies and as the lead of Netflix’s Wednesday cast, which was also her first collaboration with Burton.

-Apparently, Betelgeuse – who tried to marry Lydia as an evil plan to rejoin the land of the living permanently in the first film – does have a spouse.
+Apparently, Betelgeuse – who tried to marry Lydia as a plan to rejoin the land of the living in the first film – does have a spouse named Delores.
 She is played by Italian model and actor Monica Bellucci, who previously played the bride of another iconic horror character in 1992’s Bram Stoker’s Dracula, which also starred Winona Ryder.

 Justin Theroux (Rory)

-At the moment, the only thing we know about Justin Theroux’s Beetlejuice Beetlejuice character is that his name is Rory.
-The actor's experience with the afterlife in a classic episode of The Leftovers and contending with some freaky people in movies like American Psycho and Mulholland Dr. likely ensured he was prepared for whatever the role entails.
+Justin Theroux’s Beetlejuice Beetlejuice character, Rory, is Lydia's boyfriend and the producer of her TV show.
+The actor's experience with the afterlife in a classic episode of The Leftovers and contending with some freaky people in movies like American Psycho and Mulholland Dr. likely ensured he was prepared for what the role entails.

-Four-time Oscar nominee Willem Dafoe is also in the cast as an afterlife law enforcement officer – a detail that, as he shared with The Guardian, he regrets spoiling previously.
-At least he managed to keep the character’s name a secret.
+Four-time Oscar nominee Willem Dafoe is also in the cast as Wolf Jackson – an afterlife law enforcement officer.
+The actor revealed to The Guardian that he regretted spoiling that detail about his role to the press but at least he managed to keep the character’s name a secret until his poster came out.

 Arthur Conti